 1. How Long Have You Been in the Business?While I am not suggesting that you hire some aging geezer with a cane, experience does count.
 It can mean the difference between knowing how to handle a difficult situation to ignoring it, or not recognizing the signs of a potential problem before it develops into a crisis.
 Many relocation companies insist on a minimum of five years' experience.

-2. Average List-to-Sales-Price RatioWhen hiring a listing agent, expect to see list-to-sales ratio within 97% to 100% in a buyer's market; in a seller's market: 100% to 110% of list price.
+2. Average List-to-Sales-Price RatioWhen hiring a listing agent, expect to see list-to-sales ratio within 95% to 100% in a buyer's market; in a seller's market: 100% to 110% of list price.
 There are times a seller will set an unrealistic sales price, which would mean you can't always judge an agent on ratios.

 3. Best Marketing Plan / StrategyAs a buyer, you should expect to see 5 to 7 homes a day, for as long as it takes to find your home.
 All the homes should fit your parameters, and the agent might even preview those homes for you.
 The agent should also agree to solely represent you and not represent other buyers who are competing for the same inventory.

 As a seller, you would like your agent to advertise weekly for you, perhaps do a little bit of targeted direct mail, send e-flyers, maybe produce four-color brochures, and present you with a marketing campaign designed specifically for you.

 4. ReferencesYou might find references on an agent's Web site, but you should also ask to see letters of reference.
 Clients often send thank you notes or letters to the agent's broker.
 Check a minimum of three references.